angular-dashboard-framework/angular-dashboard-framework/README.md

 > Dashboard framework with Angular.js and Twitter Bootstrap.

 The api of angular-dashboard-framework (adf) is documented [here](http://sdorra.github.io/angular-dashboard-framework/docs/).
+Follow me ([ssdorra](https://twitter.com/ssdorra)) on twitter for latest updates and news about aft.

 ## Demo